dougsillars/3dio-website/src/docs/api/1/convert-floor-plan-to-3d.md

  })
 ```

-On success the function returns a `conversionId`:
+## Callback Notification

+On conversion status update the 3dio server will send a message to the callback url:
 ```js
 {
   "jsonrpc": "2.0",